ESE-Peasy/NarrateMyWay/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have tested the updated GitHub Pages locally to ensure the changes to documentation render correctly (see this [Guidance](https://ese-peasy.github.io/PosturePerfection/guidance.html) page)

 ## Accessibility
-- [ ] I have tested that all fields can be read aloud by the screen reader
+- [ ] I have tested that all added fields can be read aloud by the screen reader

 Closes Issue #